NeobrainMobile/coding-challenge/README.md

   * Repository description
   * Numbers of stars for the repo.
   * Username and avatar of the owner.
+* As a User I should see the repository details
 * [BONUS] As a User I should be able to keep scrolling and new results should appear (pagination).

 ## Things to keep in mind 🚨